tpope/vim-fugitive/README.markdown

     git clone https://github.com/tpope/vim-fugitive.git
     vim -u NONE -c "helptags vim-fugitive/doc" -c q

-If your Vim version is below 7.2, I recommend also installing [vim-git](https://github.com/tpope/vim-git) for syntax highlighting and other Git niceties.

 ## FAQ

 > Why don't any of the commands exist?